 2-part Spray Polyurethane Foam (SPF) has impressive versatility because it can be applied quickly and it accomplishes air-sealing and insulating to high R-values in a single step.

 Spray Polyurethane Foam, or SPF for short, is a star performer among home insulation materials.
 In its simplest form, SPF comes in disposable pressurized cans that are sold at hardware stores and home centers.
 This "single-component," or 1-part spray foam, is used primarily as an all-purpose sealer; it does an excellent job of filling holes and sealing gaps to stop air and moisture leaks.

-2-part SPF is applied by insulation contractors such as Dr. Energy Saver of the Heartland.
+2-part SPF is applied by insulation contractors such as Dr. Energy Saver.
 This high-performance insulation gets its name from the two liquid compounds that are mixed together right at the application nozzle.

 The resulting chemical reaction creates an expanding foam with the ability to stop air and moisture movement and provide exceptional insulating value (nearly twice the R-value per inch as fiberglass insulation).

 As an attic insulation upgrade, 2-part SPF can be sprayed between rafters to completely air-seal and insulate the roof.
 This energy-saving upgrade brings your attic space inside the building envelope, enabling you to use the attic for additional storage or even additional living space.

 Spray foam roof insulation can be applied in an existing house and during new house construction.
 Either way, it's a "once-and-done" improvement that will provide energy savings, improved comfort and usable attic space for as long as you own your house.
 Dr. Energy Saver can complete this attic insulation upgrade in a single day, in most cases.